-We have compiled a list of 20 things that you may not know about recycled paper.
-More information on these facts can be found throughout this website:
+We have compiled a list of 20 things that you may not know about recycled paper*:

-1 - With advances in technology and processes, recycled paper matches the print performance and whiteness of non-recycled paper.
+1 - With advances in technology and processes, recycled paper matches the print performance, opacity and whiteness of non-recycled paper.

 2 - Manufacturing recycled paper produces less CO2 and Greenhouse gases than virgin fibre paper.
 Methane gas created by sending waste paper to landfill is 23 times higher and more harmful to the environment.